Fela Kuti: Enter the Shrine

 many, many tens of thousands of young people ready to march into the streets.
 And just with the music, he almost toppled a dictatorship.

 He's like, this is the point of making music.
-This is the point of making art, is to
+This is the point of making art is

 And the music itself, though, like how it functions, how is that changing the world?
 Just what's the almost